CICADA – Who We Are

 The Bromley by Bow Centre is a pioneering charity that combines an extensive neighbourhood hub with a medical practice and a community research project.
 They support people with a wide variety of integrated services based on their individual needs, because they know that health is primarily driven by social factors, not medical ones.
 Read more here.

-Mohammed T Abou-Saleh, Professor of Psychiatry, St George’s, University of London and Consultant in Addiction Psychiatry, South West London NHS Mental Health Trust
+Mohammed T Abou-Saleh, PhD MPhil FRCPsych – Professor of Psychiatry at St George’s, University of London and Consultant in Addiction Psychiatry.

 Public and Patient Involvement Advisory Group (PAG):